MrKaszeba19/PapajLang/README.md

-gseq | generates a geometical sequence from A to B and puts it on the stack (syntax: `A STEP B gseq`) seql | generates an arithmetical sequence of N numbers and puts it on the stack (syntax: `BEGIN STEP N seq`) gseql | generates a geometrical sequence of N numbers and puts it on the stack (syntax: `BEGIN STEP N gseq`) rev | reverses the stack
+gseq | generates a geometical sequence from A to B and puts it on the stack (syntax: `A STEP B gseq`) seql | generates an arithmetical sequence of N numbers and puts it on the stack (syntax: `BEGIN STEP N seq`) gseql | generates a geometrical sequence of N numbers and puts it on the stack (syntax: `BEGIN STEP N gseq`) rev | reverses the top N elements of the stack reverse | reverses the entire stack

 **Examples:**
 - `1 1 8 seq` generates "1 2 3 4 5 6 7 8"
 - `1 3 8 seql` generates "1 4 7 10 13 16 19 22"
 - `8 2 1 gseq` generates "8 4 2 1"
 - `8 -1 10 gseql` generates "8 -8 8 -8 8 -8 8 -8 8 -8"
-- `1 2 3 4 rev` transforms into "4 3 2 1"
+- `1 2 3 4 reverse` transforms into "4 3 2 1"
 - `5 10 times clone` generates "5 5 5 5 5 5 5 5 5 5 5"
 - `5 4 3 2 1 2 keep` results in a stack of "2 1"
 - `5 4 3 2 1 2 copy` results in a stack of "5 4 3 2 1 2 1"
 - `5 4 3 2 1 2 mcopy` results in a stack of "5 4 3 2 1 1 2"
-- `5 4 3 2 1 2 sort` results in a stack of "1 2 2 3 4 5"
+- `5 4 3 2 1 2 all sort` results in a stack of "1 2 2 3 4 5"
+- `5 4 3 1 7 2  3 rev` results in a stack of "5 4 3 2 7 1"

 **Protips:**
 - `size copy` (or `all copy`) replicates the stack (e.g. `1 2 3 4 size copy` results in "1 2 3 4 1 2 3 4"), and `size 2 / keep` halves the stack and lets the new one stay, e.g. after you don't need a replication anymore.
-If you want to keep the "old stack", just use `rev size 2 / keep rev` - assuming the sizes "old stack" and the "new stack" are the same.
+If you want to keep the "old stack", just use `reverse size 2 / keep reverse` - assuming the sizes of "old stack" and the "new stack" are the same.
 - `size mcopy` creates a mirrored stack (e.g. `1 2 3 4 size mcopy` results in "1 2 3 4 4 3 2 1")

 ### Other operands ans directives